CalaW/CalaW.github.io/_pages/about.md

 My research interests include **_human–robot interaction_** and **_medical and healthcare robots_**.

-I have been working as a research assistant at the [Intelligent Robotic Manipulation Lab](https://thu-irml.com) in Tsinghua since 2021, advised by Professor [Xiang Li](https://scholar.google.com.sg/citations?hl=zh-CN&user=6EIX-JQAAAAJ).
+I have been working at the [Intelligent Robotic Manipulation Lab](https://thu-irml.com) in Tsinghua since 2021, advised by Professor [Xiang Li](https://scholar.google.com.sg/citations?hl=zh-CN&user=6EIX-JQAAAAJ).
 In the summer of 2023, I was fortunate to work with Professor [Zackory Erickson](https://zackory.com) at the [RCHI Lab](https://rchi-lab.github.io), Carnegie Mellon University.